SOME TRADITIONAL BEER TENTS AT MUNICH OKTOBERFEST:

-There are many beer tents at Oktoberfest, each one offering visitors to the world’s most famous beer festival a particular experience, taste sensation, and of course beer.
-To check out the scene at some of the traditional Oktoberfest beer tents, we pay a visit to a few of the Oktoberfest tents below to experience some traditional Oktoberfest hospitality.
+There are fourteen large beer tents at Oktoberfest, each one offering visitors to the world’s most famous beer festival a particular experience, taste sensation, and of course beer.

 Schottenhamel began in 1867 as a single small shed behind the King’s marquee.
 Hardly 50 people could fit inside Michael Schottenhamel’s new Oktoberfest restaurant at that time.
 Today, the Schottenhamel tent and beer garden is the largest in Wiesn with a capacity for 10,000 people (6,000 inside and 4,000 outside)!

 More importantly, Schottenhamel is the venue for the annual Oktoberfest tapping of the barrel tradition.
 At 12 noon sharp on the opening day, the first keg is tapped by the Mayor of Munich to the famous cry of O’zapft is!
 Only then can the other tents begin to serve beer.
 You cannot get more traditional than this!